MuckRock/uncounted_data/README.md

 # Documenting COVID-19 and MuckRock's Uncounted Project
-This repository contains data and findings used in Documenting COVID-19's Uncounted project: ["Uncounted: Inaccurate death certificates across the country hide the true toll of COVID-19"](https://www.usatoday.com/in-depth/news/nation/2021/12/22/covid-deaths-obscured-inaccurate-death-certificates/8899157002/)
+This repository contains data and findings used in an ongoing investigation into undercounted and uncounted deaths with the Documenting COVID-19 project, MuckRock, Columbia University's Brown Institute for Media Innovation and the USA TODAY network.
+[More details on our Uncounted investigation.](https://www.muckrock.com/covid-uncounted/)

 ## Overview
 The data in this repository comes from three sources: